Emo: Subculture and stereotypes

-Suicide and self harm
+Reception and impact

 In 2008, emo music was blamed for the suicide by hanging of British teenager Hannah Bond by the coroner at her inquest and her mother, Heather Bond, who suggested that the music and fandom glamorised suicide.
 They suggested Hannah's apparent obsession with My Chemical Romance was linked to her death.
 It was said at the inquest that she was part of an Internet "emo cult", and an image of an emo girl with bloody wrists was on her Bebo page.
 Hannah reportedly told her parents that her self-harm was an "emo initiation ceremony".
 Heather Bond criticised emo culture: "There are 'emo' websites that show pink teddies hanging themselves."
-The coroner's statements were featured in a series of articles in the Daily Mail.
+The coroner's statements were featured in a series of articles in the Daily Mail, one of which featured the headline, "Why no child is safe from the sinister cult of emo."
 After they were reported in NME, fans of emo music contacted the magazine to deny that it promoted self-harm and suicide.
-My Chemical Romance reacted online: "We have recently learned of the suicide and tragic loss of Hannah Bond.
+Hundreds of teenagers protested and marched to the offices of Daily Mail to voice their opposition.
+"The kids stood up to it.
+The kids won," My Chemical Romance reacted online: "We have recently learned of the suicide and tragic loss of Hannah Bond.
 We'd like to send our condolences to her family during this time of mourning.
 Our hearts and thoughts are with them".
 The band also posted that they "are and always have been vocally anti-violence and anti-suicide".

 The Guardian later described the purported link and subsequent backlash against emo in the 2000s as a "moral panic", while Kerrang! compared it to historic controversies involving Judas Priest and Ozzy Osbourne, unduly demonising the subculture, and poorly examining mental health issues of young people.

-Backlash
+Feminist rock journalist and former riot grrrl Jessica Hopper criticised emo for its valorization of male suffering and inclusion of women only as distant and silent objects.
+"Records by a legion of done-wrong boys lined the record store shelves.
+Every record was a concept album about a breakup, damning the girl on the other side.
+Emo’s contentious monologue — it’s balled fist Peter Pan mash-note dilemmas — it’s album length letters from pussy-jail — it’s cathedral building in ode to man-pain and Robert-Bly-isms — it’s woman-induced misery has gone from being descriptive to being prescriptive.
+Emo was just another forum where women were locked in a stasis of outside observation, observing ourselves through the eyes of others."